-When you open Excel 2016 for the first time, the Excel Start Screen appears.
-From this screen, you can:
+When you open Excel 2016 for the first time, you’ll see the Start Screen.
+From here, you can:

 1. Quick Access Toolbar